MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 The first step is to submit your driver to HDC to request pre-production signing.

-## Enabling Support for the pre-production WHQL/WHCP Signature
+## Enable support for the pre-production WHQL/WHCP Signature

 Once you have a driver that has been pre-production signed, you're ready to provision your test computer so that the driver will run on it.